bisbat/hello-goose-workshop/README.md

 3.)
 Sort books by publication year: Write a function that sorts the library array by the publicationYear property from old to new.
 No return, console.log(bookArray) to see the result.

 4.)
-Calculate average score: Write a function that calculates the average critic score of each book and add the average score as a new attribute named “avgScore” to the book object.
+Calculate average score: Write a function that calculates the total critic score of each book and add the score as a new attribute named “totScore” to the book object.
 No return, console.log(bookArray) to see the result.

 5.)
-Sort the books by avgScore attribute from the 4.) question from the highest avgScore to the lowest.
+Sort the books by totScore attribute from the 4.) from the highest to the lowest.
 No return, console.log(bookArray) to see the result.

-6.)
-The store wants to start a campaign called “Critic’s Choice” where they award books which received scores higher than or equal to 60 from all 5 publishers.
-Write a function to list all the books that fit the criteria.